nfdi-de/section-metadata-wg-onto/recommendations/A_International_Collaboration/CDIF.md

 priorities.

-The CDIF Framework is relevant to our working group, especially with regard to practices for publishing controlled vocabularies and semantic artefacts.
-These a critical component in scenarios involving (but not limited to) data integration and harmonisation.
+The CDIF Framework is relevant to our working group, especially with regard to practices for publishing controlled vocabularies and semantic artifacts.
+These a critical component in scenarios involving (but not limited to) data integration and harmonization.

 ### CDIF SKOS profile